EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: The EgoCor package

 \subsection{Semi-variogram model fitting}

-The function \code{vario.mod()} enables the simultaneous output of multiple exponential semi-variogram models fitted for a range of maximal distances and bin numbers.
-Thereby, the focus lies on the ability of the function to provide multiple estimation results depending on various specifications for the meta parameters \code{max.dist} and \code{nbins}.
+The function \texttt{vario.mod()} enables the simultaneous output of multiple exponential semi-variogram models fitted for a range of maximal distances and bin numbers.
+Thereby, the focus lies on the ability of the function to provide multiple estimation results depending on various specifications for the meta parameters \texttt{max.dist} and \texttt{nbins}.

 It is advised to try out different values for both parameters and choose the model with the best fit.
 Commonly, the fit is evaluated by visual checks.
-An additional check can be performed by comparing the sample variance with the estimated variance according to the semi-variogram model $\hat{\sigma^2} = \hat{c_0} + \hat{\sigma_0^2}$ \citep{sauzet2021}.
+An additional check can be performed by comparing the sample variance with the estimated variance according to the semi-variogram model $\hat{\sigma^2} = \hat{c_0} + \hat{\sigma_0^2}$ \citep{sauzet2021} by looking at the RSV.

-The chosen maximal distance value specifies the subset of data pairs that are actually used for the semi-variogram estimation.
-Only data pairs with an Euclidean distance $\leq$ \code{max.dist} are taken into account.
-For a first exploration, it might be useful to try a range of maximal distances to locate where the range might be situated by \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+The chosen maximal distance value specifies the subset of data pairs that are used for the semi-variogram estimation.
+Only data pairs with an Euclidean distance $\leq$ \texttt{max.dist} are taken into account.
+For a first exploration, it might be useful to try a range of maximal distances to locate where the range might be situated.